xxruyle/Delogy-game/ideas.md

     - volcano, lava
     - talus
     - jungle
+## World Idea
+- there is a world underground but people underground don't know anything about the above
+- there are stations where work turns into rewards (food, items) (perhaps this powers the above ground?)

+- there are patrol (siren creatures) where shelter is needed (they one shot any entity in sight)
+- will ignore crops if certain qualifications are met
+- There can be multiple maps (multiple tilemanagers)
+    -  going to another map requires player traveling to edge of world

 ## NPC AI

+- gene preferences
 - needs
 - reaction to player
 - animations

 ## Main Game loop idea